 Studies of visual impacts by Dr Andrew Lothian

-Dr Lothian has carried out three studies involving the assessment of visual impact, one of wind farms and two of developments along the coast and River Murray.
+Dr Lothian has carried out five studies involving the assessment of visual impact, two of developments along the coast and River Murray, and three of wind farms.
+The wind farm surveys are summarised in the section on wind farms.

 As part of the Coastal Viewscapes Project (Lothian 2005a), the influence of developments – housing, marinas, and structures such as pens associated with aquaculture – upon scenic quality – was assessed.
 Existing developments were included in some scenes and photomontages of developments inserted in other scenes.
 Housing developments covered shacks, which are generally poor-quality structures, located close to the coast, holiday housing which is more conventional housing structures, and high-rise housing developments with apartments.
 Coastal scenic quality was diminished in all scenes by the presence of development (Figure 1).